DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 2. Adding your Godot project directory to Trenchbroom's game path
 3. Enabling texture collections to place your project's textures on brushes

-**Warning!**

-As we will be creating new files, **never add new files to the `/addons/qodot` folder**.
-Anything you add here will be erased if you update Qodot through AssetLib, or temporarily remove the plugin to save on project space.
+**Warning:** Never add new files to the `/addons/qodot` folder.
+Anything you add here will be erased since Qodot can auto-update through AssetLib.
 You are free to use or remove files in `/addons/qodot` as we'll be seeing soon.
 Keep any new files to your own project structure.

 With this in mind, we'll be creating our own FGD for our game, rather than extending the Qodot.fgd provided by the plugin.